-The academic growth of all students in grades 2 through 11 at the Academy will be assessed using the following metrics and growth targets:
+The academic growth of all students at the Academy will be assessed using the following metrics and growth targets:

 Grade(s) Metric Growth Targets Grades 2-8 Growth made by students from fall-to-spring in reading and math as measured by scaled scores on the Performance Series by Scantron /NWEA MAP.
 Students' fall-to-spring academic growth on average will demonstrate measurable progress toward the grade-level achievement targets for reading and math identified in the schedule.
-Grade 8-11 Growth made by students in reading, math, science, and English as measured by subject scores on the Explore, Plan and ACT tests.
-Students' academic growth between tests of shaverage will demonstrate measurable progress toward the achievement targets for the grade-level subject scores in reading, math, science, and English identified in the schedule.
+Grade 8-11 Growth made by students in reading, math, science, and English as measured by subject scores on the required standardized tests.
+Students' academic growth between tests on average will demonstrate measurable progress toward the achievement targets for the grade-level subject scores in reading, math, science, and English identified in the schedule.